mattyhakin/ThursDnD/README.md

 It all happens in a flash, the hand on her shoulder, the cry of the man as she broke his wrist.
 The threats of the mans friends and other patrons at the bar, more hands and fists in coming in her direction.
 Ash’s world turns into a blur.
 Kalidor tries to bring Barzul attention back to their conversation but then like a beacon Kalidor found what he was looking for, he grabbed his friend’s wrist and pulled them into the fray at the bar.

+Guy looked over at the fight going on at the bar, more and more of the patrons where joining.
+He was getting ready to sit down when he heard the crashing of a door and a heated argument taking place then he saw a very naked shape dart from the door and then leap from the balcony into the crowd below, at this moment Guy sighed, finished his drink and waded into the fray.

 <p align="center">
 <img src="https://raw.githubusercontent.com/mattyhakin/ThursDnD/refs/heads/main/docs/assets/f8bb2401ee2bb7d7fa6f61c77b2bd1361deef0c3f25a26039e07575008764243.png" width="240" height="320">
 </p>